 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Fund directly or indirectly, including any Trustee (whether executive or otherwise) of that Fund.
-The Fund has determined the key management personnel to be the Trustees.
+The Fund has determined the key management personnel to be the Trustees and the Minister for Defence Personnel.